-Now let’s get into what the company has to say about how the drug is working.
-If you go to Otonomy’s website and look at the different programs and compounds they have, you can scroll down and see OTO-313.
-This drug is designed for tinnitus, and the active compound is gacyclidine.
-According to the website, “OTO-313 is a sustained-exposure formulation of gacyclidine, a potent and selective NMDA receptor antagonist, in development for the treatment of tinnitus.”
-A successful Phase 1/2 trial was recently completed, and they’re advancing OTO-313 into full Phase 2 development.
+Otonomy’s website describes OTO-313 as a drug designed to treat tinnitus, mentioning that “OTO-313 is a sustained-exposure formulation of gacyclidine, a potent and selective NMDA receptor antagonist, in development for the treatment of tinnitus.”
+A successful Phase 1/2 trial was recently completed, and now the company is advancing OTO-313 into full Phase 2 development.

 Gacyclidine Tinnitus: Clinical Trials OTO-313

-Otonomy, the creator of OTO-313, is a company from San Diego, California.
-The Phase 2 trial is designed to be based on the successful Phase 1/2 trial and initiation is expected in the first quarter of 2021.
-In July of last year, Otonomy reported positive top-line results from Phase 1/2 of OTO-313 in patients with unilateral tinnitus (tinnitus in just one ear) of at least moderate severity.
-The trial demonstrated a positive clinical response for a single intratympanic injection (that means an injection through the eardrum) of OTO-313 using the Tinnitus Functional Index, which is a questionnaire that was correlated with tinnitus loudness, annoyance, and patient global impression of change measures.
+The Phase 2 trial is designed to be based on the successful Phase 1/2 trial, and initiation was scheduled for the first quarter of 2021.
+In July of 2020, Otonomy reported positive top-line results from Phase 1/2 of OTO-313 in patients with unilateral tinnitus (tinnitus in just one ear) of at least moderate severity.
+The trial demonstrated a positive clinical response for a single intratympanic injection of OTO-313 (that is, an injection through the eardrum) using the Tinnitus Functional Index, which is a questionnaire that correlates with tinnitus loudness, annoyance, and patient global impression of change measures.

-The second phase will have a more expanded population of individuals with tinnitus in one ear.
-In order to make the study more rich with data, they will disallow severe hearing loss from being included, and they will increase the minimum score of the Tinnitus Functional Index required for entry.
-So that means that more of you could potentially be involved in this study.
-For the second phase of research, they will also allow more individuals to enter based on the timeline of their tinnitus, and will extend the observation period to assess the durability of the treatment effect.
+Phase 2 involves a more expanded population of patients with tinnitus in just one ear.
+In order to make the study more robust, the researchers are disallowing patients with severe hearing loss from being included, and they are also increasing the minimum score of the Tinnitus Functional Index required for entry, meaning more patients are eligible for entry.
+The researchers are also allowing more individuals to enter based on the timeline of their tinnitus and are extending the observation period to assess the durability of the treatment effect.

 OTO-313: A Tinnitus Cure In Development?

-So far, the data from OTO-313 has a fairly limited sample size.
-But the more that this drug gains traction and undergoes clinical trials, the more you’ll see the sample size, or the population that’s being studied, continue to grow over time.
+So far, the data from the OTO-313 trials have involved a fairly limited sample size.
+But as the drug gains more traction and undergoes clinical trials, the more the sample size—and thus, the population being studied—will continue to grow.

 Of course, these projections are only based on success in the trials.
-So if the data and research comes out that the drugs are not successful in an objective double-blind manner, then we’re going to see the funding and interest for these projects start to go down.
-But if the results show promise, then we’ll see the funding and interest level go up.
+So if data and research emerges saying that the drugs are not successful in an objective double-blind manner, then funding and interest in these trials will diminish.
+But if the results show promise, then funding and interest will likewise increase.